dominiksalvet/gim/README.md

         <img src="https://img.shields.io/discord/588895022955495424.svg?logo=discord" alt="Discord chat"></a>
 </p>

-> Git-based installation manager.
-Linux + macOS + Windows (WSL).
+> SIMPLE Git-based installation manager.
+Cross-platform.
 Delta updates.
-Written in POSIX Shell.
+Just Shell, nothing more.

 Wouldn't it be great to **install and update** your favorite Git projects like this?